mohamad-tohidi/texttools/README.md

 - **`temperature (float)`** → Determines how creative the model should respond.
 Takes a float number from `0.0` to `2.0`.

 - **`validator (Callable)`** → Forces TheTool to validate the output result based on your custom validator.
-Validator should return bool (True if there were no problem, False if the validation failed.)
-If validator failed, TheTool will retry to get another output by modifying `temperature`.
+Validator should return a bool (True if there were no problem, False if the validation fails.)
+If the validator fails, TheTool will retry to get another output by modifying `temperature`.
 You can specify `max_validation_retries=<N>` to change the number of retries.

 All these parameters can be used individually or together to tailor the behavior of any tool in **TextTools**.